As rational adults who just happen to be dog owners, we all know that you should never leave your dog inside the car on a hot day. Right?

 The question implicates the issue of preemption: whether a lower local law is “trumped” by a higher state law.
 If the two laws do not conflict, there is not a problem and both laws must be followed.
 If, however, the lower law tries to regulate something the higher state law already regulates, then the lower law has been preempted.
 State laws usually give great deference or authority to local units to regulate dogs.
 But laws that deal with complex and far-reaching issues such as rabies quarantines and dangerous dogs may be exclusively up to the state to regulate.
 The local government may be able to help you sort out the conflict in laws.
 If following the lower law has led to further problems for you or if you feel following the local law may contradict the state law, consult an attorney.
 An argument of preemption may help to invalidate a local law that stretches the municipality’s authority to regulate.
 Source

 Obviously, I realize that there’s no way that a dog being left in a hot car would ever be viewed as the right thing to do.
-But still… it would be nice if the dog laws were clearer and more readily available.
+But still… it would be nice if animal cruelty laws were clearer and more readily available to everyday citizens.
 Not only would this benefit current dog owners (and future ones), it would also aid those who happen to witness a dog being left in a hot vehicle.
 I think people would be more inclined to speak up if they knew they had the law on their side.

-What About Leaving A Dog In The Car With The Air Conditioning Running?
+What About A Dog In The Car With The Air Conditioning Running?

 Many people do this, but tragedy can strike — and it has.
 For example, in 2003, a police dog in Texas died after the air-conditioning in the patrol car shut down and began blowing hot air.
 The air system’s compressor kicked off because the engine got too hot.
 Many cars, including modern models with computerized functions, are prone to the same problem.
 In August 2004, a North Carolina couple lost two of their beloved dogs, and nearly lost their third dogs, as result of a similar failure.
 They had left bowls of water and ice in the car, and the air-conditioning on, during their shopping trip of less than 30 minutes.
 Source